svikashk/agile/agile/scrum-meetings.md

 The good news is, most teams follow a variation of these meetings already.
 Unfortunately, they are neither structured nor productive.

 The internet is overflowing with blog posts that cover the basics from why you should send an agenda before meetings, to how to conclude a meeting on time.

-But the key to getting maximum bang out of each scrum meeting isn’t just about sending the agenda before the meeting and sticking to time.
+But the key to getting maximum bang out of each scrum meeting isn’t just about sending an agenda before the meeting.

 With each scrum meeting focussed on achieving a specific goal, everything from who attends it to best practices will vary.